 JUNIOR STEM CAMP

-Our Junior STEM Camp is offered as half day sessions (2.5 hours).
+Our Junior STEM Camp is offered as half day morning sessions (2.5 hours).
 Maximum 10 junior campers per session.
-NOW OPEN TO KIDS ENTERING KINDERGARTEN.
+If you would like an afternoon option, please scroll down and read about our new afternoon LEGO Engineering Challenges!

 This camp is comprised of hands-on, computer-free activities.
-In order to try to accommodate families who may want to send a child for a full day or two consecutive weeks, we offer “A” and “B” sessions with alternating activities.
-The activities will be similar in theme.
+Each session of Junior STEM Camp focuses on different themes/activities in areas of physics, engineering, and more.
 We also offer new activities each summer so that our returning campers are exposed to new experiences.
 Please note that there is no robotics programming during these sessions but it is offered in our Junior Coding week.

 View details for Junior STEM Camp